Wilfmorlidge/dissertation/README.md

    if you have conda-forge or else by adding your existing cuda and cudatoolkit installs to the environment variables for your conda environment (found in its activation script)

+5) install the master_dictionary_refactor_branch branch of this project

-5) verify cuda by checking that running nvcc --version returns your cuda version, then run trial_runner_main on its own to ensure tensorflow has discoverd your GPU, if tensorflow has not discoverd your GPU then follow these instructions: https://medium.com/analytics-vidhya/solution-to-tensorflow-2-not-using-gpu-119fb3e04daa
+6) verify cuda by checking that running nvcc --version returns your cuda version, then run trial_runner_main on its own to ensure tensorflow has discoverd your GPU, if tensorflow has not discoverd your GPU then follow these instructions: https://medium.com/analytics-vidhya/solution-to-tensorflow-2-not-using-gpu-119fb3e04daa

 running: